By Gail Boushey Published: 2/16/2026 Updated: 4/15/2026

 What this student needs right now.

-The program stops being a script and becomes a resource.
+When teachers come to a program with deep knowledge of teaching, the program stops being a script and becomes a resource.
 The pacing guide stops being a mandate and becomes a map.
 The lesson stops being something to deliver and becomes something to teach.

 The teacher who knows the foundations can follow the program and still see the student who needs something different.
 Can deliver the scripted lesson and still know when to pause, when to go deeper, when to pull three students aside and close the gap before it widens.
-Can use the program's materials fully — getting more from them than a teacher who is simply following along ever could.
+Can use the program's materials fully to get more from them than a teacher who is simply following along ever could.

 This is what it looks like when the investment in curriculum actually pays off.

-Not because the program got better.
 Because the teacher got deeper.

-If you are a teacher stepping into a mandated curriculum — start here.
+If you are a teacher stepping into a mandated curriculum, start here.

 Programs will keep changing.
 Mandates will keep shifting.
 The state-approved list will look different in three years than it does today.